nanyahill/cs-fundamentals-guide/src/sorting/shellsort/README.md

 	      - It is not a stable algorithm.
 	      - It is an in-place algorithm.
 	      - An h-sorted array remains h-sorted after g-sorting it.
-	      - If above is untrue, then shell sort would not make sense because earlier sorting steps is undone by later sorting steps.
+	      - Above point has to be true because earlier sorting passes are not undone by later sorting passes.
 	      - The choice of the decrementing sequence is KEY to shell sort and can lead to better time complexity.
 	      - For every h-sort, elements are moved closer to their correct position.
 	      - When h is 1, shell sort becomes simply insertion sort with much less inversions.